Jeffrey Elam: Scale-up of Transparent Conducting Oxide Coatings

 Elam led a team to create ALD methods for depositing ITO films, a common transparent conducting thin film found in devices such as solar cells, flat panel displays, and touch screens, onto nanoporous supports and over large substrate areas.
 One patented method, which used two oxygen-sources “synergistically” to allow materials to grow at lower-than-normal temperatures, proved capable of coating nanoporous materials with high precision and uniformity.

 Publications

-Elam has authored over 300 papers on the subject of ALD, his work has been cited over 34,000 times.
-His most cited study, published in 2003, demonstrated the low temperature growth of Al_{2}O_{3} ALD films—which have the potential to coat thermally fragile substrates such as organic, polymeric, or biological materials—at temperatures as low as 33 °C. His research group has amassed over 50 inventions in ALD coating technology and holds numerous patents.
+Elam has authored over 300 papers on the subject of ALD, and his work has been cited over 42,000 times.
+His most cited study, published in 2003, demonstrated the low temperature growth of Al_{2}O_{3} ALD films—which have the potential to coat thermally fragile substrates such as organic, polymeric, or biological materials—at temperatures as low as 33 °C. His research group has amassed numerous inventions in ALD coating technology and holds more than 75 patents.

 Honors

-Elam is a fellow of the American Vacuum Society.
+Elam is a fellow of the American Vacuum Society and the Electrochemical Society.
 In 2017, he received the ALD Innovation Award from the AVS for original work and leadership in ALD.
 In 2019 he received a lifetime achievement award from Argonne.